rust-lang/rfcs/text/0000-cargo-dns.md

 The top-level `org` and `com` package namespaces at Cargo are extended to allow organizations to introduce their own crates to them, and Cargo packages are allowed to contain multiple `::` delimiters in their names.
 Packages originating from organization namespaces are referred to as *domain-tied* packages.

-Names that conflict with existing items of the existing crates `org` and `com` at crates.io result in a compile time error.
+Names that conflict with existing items of the existing crates `org` and `com` at crates.io result in a compile time error if they are in scope aand these items are modules.

 Publishing domain-tied packages currently requires that the GitHub user is a member of the domain's organization.
 The domain's organization is taken from the manifest's repository URL.
 Building domain-tied packages locally does not require authentication.